owncloud/ocis/docs/architecture/protocol-changes.md

     end
 {{</mermaid>}}

+**Handling legacy global namespace webdav endpoints**

-Why does ocis use a path based lookup instead of looking up the current users home using the user id and a space type filter?
-There are deployments that use a global namespace at the legacy `/webdav` endpoint.
-To support that use case the gateway allows looking up spaces using their mount path.
+The reason ocis uses a path based lookup instead of looking up the current users home using the user id and a space type filter is, because there are deployments that use a global namespace at the legacy `/webdav` endpoint.
+To support these use cases, the gateway allows looking up spaces using their mount path.

 {{<mermaid class="text-center">}}
 %%{init: {"sequence": { "showSequenceNumbers":true, "messageFontFamily":"courier", "messageFontWeight":"normal", "messageFontSize":"11"}}}%%